Why Your Anthem Unit Freezes Up & Henderson Heat Pump Repair is Required

 Elevation and design in Anthem and Seven Hills can increase freeze risk compared to lower valley areas.

-Thinner air at higher elevations slightly reduces heat exchange efficiency.
+Additionally, thinner air at higher elevations slightly reduces heat exchange efficiency.
 Systems already stressed by minor airflow issues or marginal charge levels fail faster than identical systems at lower elevations.

 How to Tell If Your Henderson Heat Pump Is Freezing Up